QSO (Person of Interest)

-"QSO" is the 7th episode of the fifth season of the American television drama series Person of Interest.
+"QSO" is the seventh episode of the fifth season of the American television drama series Person of Interest.
 It is the 97th overall episode of the series and is written by Hilary Benefiel and directed by Kate Woods.
 It aired on CBS in the United States and on CTV in Canada on May 24, 2016, airing back-to-back with the follow-up episode "Reassortment".

 The series revolves around a computer program for the federal government known as "The Machine" that is capable of collating all sources of information to predict terrorist acts and to identify people planning them.
 A team follows "irrelevant" crimes: lesser level of priority for the government.
 However, their security and safety is put in danger following the activation of a new program named Samaritan.
 In the episode, Root is tasked by the Machine to infiltrate a radio show to investigate a secret code sent through interference noises, which may lead her closer to Shaw.
 The title refers to "amateur radio contact", an exchange of information between two amateur radio stations.
 A contact is often referred to by the Q code QSO.

 According to Nielsen Media Research, the episode was seen by an estimated 5.33 million household viewers and gained a 0.9/3 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised the writing and acting (particularly Acker, Shahi and Chapman).

 Plot

-Fusco (Kevin Chapman) is hospitalized after the incident at the demolition site.
-Root (Amy Acker) visits him and feeling guilty over having him investigate the case, presents Fusco with an exit strategy: fake IDs for him and his son to escape in case the situation worsens.
-As Reese (Jim Caviezel) and Finch (Michael Emerson) keep guard on Fusco, Root decides to continue working.
+Fusco (Kevin Chapman) has been hospitalized after the incident at the demolition site.
+Root (Amy Acker) visits him and, remorseful for having him investigate the case, presents him with an exit strategy: fake IDs for Fusco and his son to escape if the situation worsens.
+As Reese (Jim Caviezel) and Finch (Michael Emerson) keep guard on Fusco, Root continues working.

-Root is sent through different missions by the Machine but she grows tired and demands that the Machine send her to find more about Shaw.
-The Machine redirects her to AM 520, WKCP, a radio station.
-She gets a producer position for Max Greene (Scott Adsit), host of "Mysterious Transmissions", a conspiracy theorist radio show.
-She overhears a phone call between Max and a man named Warren, revealing that they worked together on a discovery: the interference noise on the show served to send a code.
-Warren then calls the show to threaten to commit suicide so Reese goes to his apartment to save him.
-However, despite Max talking with Warren on the phone, Reese finds that Warren has been dead for hours.
-Both Reese and Root come to the conclusion that Samaritan is involved and will kill Max for discovering the code.
+Root grows frustrated with the missions she is sent on, and demands the Machine send her to find more about Shaw.
+The Machine directs her to a radio station: AM 520, WKCP.
+She is assigned as producer for Max Greene (Scott Adsit), host of "Mysterious Transmissions", a conspiracy theorist radio show.
+She listens as Max takes a phone call from a caller named Warren, concerning their discovery that interference noise on the show is being used to send coded messages.
+Later, Warren calls the show threatening to commit suicide, and Reese goes to his apartment to save him.

+Despite that Warren is apparently talking to Max on the phone, Reese discovers he has been dead for hours.
+Reese and Root both conclude that Samaritan is involved and will kill Max for discovering the code.
+Root helps Max evade the hitmen sent to kill him.
+The team realizes the code is used to send orders from Samaritan to operatives at all of its facilities.
+Root realizes that the Machine assigned her there to send a message to Shaw.